 Upon Alexander Kern’s retirement in 1975, Chadwick Hansen became chairman of the American Civilization Program.
 During 1976-77, following Professor Hansen’s resignation, John Raeburn was appointed acting chair.
 During Professor Raeburn’s tenure, the size of the faculty of the program greatly increased and the name was changed to the American Studies Program.
 Albert Stone served as chair from 1977 until 1983, when John Raeburn returned to that position.
 Upon Raeburn’s appointment as chair of the Department of English in 1985, Stone resumed the chair duties.
 From 1986 to 1990 the program was chaired by Richard Horwitz.
 Wayne Franklin was chair from 1990 until 1994.
 John Raeburn resumed the chair duties yet again in 1994 and was chair until 2000.

 In 2000, American Studies officially became a department at the University of Iowa.
-The first department chair and the first woman chair was Lauren Rabinovitz, who became chair in August, 2000.
-Kim Marra succeeded her from 2008-2011; Susan Birrell served as chair in Fall 2011 and again in Fall 2014.
-Horace Porter is the current department chair.
+The first department chair and the first woman chair was Lauren Rabinovitz, who became chair in August, 2000 and served until 2008.
+Kim Marra succeeded her from 2008-2011; Susan Birrell served as chair in Fall 2011 and again in Fall 2014; Horace Porter served from 2012-2017; Lauren Rabinovitz was chair from 2017-2019; Stephen Warren is the current department chair, beginning summer 2019.

 — Written in 1993 by Alexander C. Kern, Professor Emeritus, deceased 1997